The Cake Eaters: Cast

-Meaning of title
+Production

+Principal photography of this film began in May 2006 in New York.

 In an interview at the Austin Film Festival in 2007, Jayce Bartok, the movie's screenwriter, was asked about the title's meaning.
 Bartok is quoted as saying, "The Cake Eaters is a term I grew up with in Pennsylvania.
 My mom used to use it to describe those who had it made, had their lives mapped out for them, were the most likely to succeed… 'The Cake Eaters.'
 I thought it was an interesting metaphor for this group of misfits who begin the story searching and longing for love, trying to overcome grief, and through the course of the story… find their 'cake.'
 They find some love, happiness, peace…."
 The term was widely popularized as a quote from the 1992 film The Mighty Ducks.

 Release

 The Cake Eaters opened at the Tribeca Film Festival on April 29, 2007, and made the rounds of the independent film circuit, premiering at various film festivals such as the Woodstock Film Festival, Lone Star International Film Festival, Fort Lauderdale International Film Festival.
 It was eventually given a limited theatrical release on March 13, 2009, and debuted on DVD on March 24, 2009.